 Why do we use fables to teach children or what are fables for?

 Fables are tales in which animals or inanimate objects often have human qualities.
-On the one hand, they are fun and attractive.
+On the one hand, they are fun and engaging.
 On the other hand, they teach us important life lessons through the behavior and actions of the characters.

-We summarize some fables that can be entertaining and didactic:
+They can be entertaining and didactic:

 However, when they discover that they can work together to make a beautiful piece of furniture, they change their minds.
 This fable shows children that each of their classmates is important.
 In other words, everyone contributes in their own way.

-The Tortoise and the Hare
+The turtle and the hare

 The benefits of fables for children

-– They acquire values since they understand in a didactic and entertaining way what is right and what is not.
+– They acquire values, since they understand in a didactic and entertaining way what is right and what is not.